NeotokyoRebuild/neo/CONTRIBUTING.md

 ## Good to know

+### Current: cmake

+This project currently use the [cmake](https://cmake.org/) build system to generate ninja/makefiles and is integrated with IDEs such as VS2022 and qtcreator.
+When modifying the project file structure, look into `CMakeLists.txt` and `cmake/*.cmake`.

-### Solutions/makefiles
+### Legacy: Solutions/makefiles

-This project uses Valve's [VPC system](https://developer.valvesoftware.com/wiki/VPC) to generate its makefiles and VS solutions.
+This project used to use Valve's [VPC system](https://developer.valvesoftware.com/wiki/VPC) to generate its makefiles and VS solutions.
 When modifying the project file structure, instead of pushing your solution/makefile, edit the relevant VPC files instead (most commonly "[client_neo.vpc](mp/src/game/client/client_neo.vpc)" and "[server_neo.vpc](mp/src/game/server/server_neo.vpc)").

 Running the VPC scripts in mp/src/... after a change will regenerate the solutions and makefiles on all platforms.
 You may sometimes have to purge your object file cache if you get linker errors after restructuring existing translation units.